ODIM-Project/ODIM/docs/README.md

 5. Zone-specific address pools

+**IMPORTANT**:

-**IMPORTANT**: Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework.
+- Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework.
+- The fabric is removed from Resource Aggregator for ODIM when the event is received from the fabric plugin.

 **Supported endpoints**